datopian/ckan-cloud-operator/docs/README.md

 ```
 ##### Options

-- `get` - Get image name of the latest scuccesfully deployed container
+- `get` - Get image name of the latest successfully deployed container
 - `set` - Force set given image for the given service

 ```